 Myth: Modern dairy farms are bad for the environment and don’t practice sustainable agriculture.

 Fact: Dairy farmers usually live on or near the land they farm, so they work exceptionally hard to protect their natural resources.
-The latest research shows that the U.S. dairy industry accounts for only about 2 percent of U.S. greenhouse gas emissions.
+The latest research shows that the U.S. dairy industry accounts for only about 2% of U.S. greenhouse gas emissions.
 Dairy is one of the most regulated industries in agriculture.
-Government agencies continuously continuously inspect these sites, and water is reused numerous times for cleaning and cooling.
+Government agencies continuously inspect these sites, and water is reused numerous times for cleaning and cooling.
 Farmers also work with industry manufacturers, university experts and others to improve overall air quality.
 Dairy farmers invest a great amount of money each year to enhance the ways they manage manure and protect the environment.
 Nutrient management plans guide the amount source, placement and timing of manure on fields.
-Farmers are deeply committed to providing the nutritious dairy products for consumers in a way that makes the environment better.
+Farmers remain deeply committed to providing nutritious dairy products for consumers in a way that makes the environment better.